-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

 Only multicast packets with a TTL value greater than the threshold are forwarded out of the interface.
 The TTL threshold is compared to the TTL of the packet after it has been decremented by one and before being forwarded.